B.R. Manickam: Leadership in professional organizations

 He served as President of the Mysore Engineers' Association (1959–1964), and Chairman of The Institution of Engineers (India), Karnataka State Centre (1961–1964).
 His photo was unveiled in 1964 by Dr. K. L. Rao in the Sir M. V. Auditorium.
 A 1967 study by the Institution documented his innovative granite veneering techniques as "revolutionary for Indian construction methods".

 Social impact and personal qualities

-Manickam was known for kindness, philanthropy, and a commitment to mentoring young professionals.
+Manickam Mudaliar was known for kindness, philanthropy, and a commitment to mentoring young professionals.
 He helped officials secure education and jobs and served as President of the Mudaliar Sangham.
 Fluent in English, Kannada, Tamil, Telugu, and Urdu, he actively spoke at institutions and events.
 He aspired to establish an engineering university, a vision later realized through the Visvesvaraya Technological University.

 Legacy and recognition

 The annual B. R. Manickam Memorial Lecture commemorates his legacy.
 His contributions to Karnataka's development were formally recognized in the Administration Reforms Commission Report (1967) as "a model of integrated infrastructure development".
 The Institution of Engineers notes his work "fundamentally transformed public architecture in South India".